getjavelin/documentation/docs/javelin-python/models.md

 ---

-### `ResponseMetaData`
+### `QueryResponse`
 **Fields**:

+- `choices`: List of choices.
+- `created`: Creation timestamp.
-- `route_name`: Name of the route that produced this response.
+- `id`: Unique identifier of the response.
 - `model`: Model associated with the response.
-- `archive_enabled`: Indicates if the archiving feature is enabled for this route.
-- `input_tokens`: Number of tokens in the input message or request.
-- `output_tokens`: Number of tokens in the output message or response.
-- `total_tokens`: Total tokens consumed in the processing.
+- `object`: Object type like chat.completion.
+- `system_fingerprint`: System fingerprint if available.
 - `usage`: Metrics or data about the computational resources used.
-- `retries`: Number of retries attempted for producing this response.
-- `throttled`: Indicates if the request was throttled due to rate limits or other reasons.

----

-### `QueryResponse`
-**Fields**:

-- `llm_response`: The main response or result data.
-- `metadata`: Additional metadata about the response, such as processing times and associated models.
+- `javelin`: Processing data & metrics.